 Advertisement

-More famously, both boys went on to attend Eton College which was a topic pick for his mother, the late Princess Diana as members of the Spencer family, including her father and brother, went to Eton.
+More famously, both boys went on to attend Eton College which was a top pick for his mother, the late Princess Diana as members of the Spencer family, including her father and brother, went to Eton.

-The Prince of Wales studied at the University of St Andrews where he initially started a degree majoring in art history before switching to geography in his second year and graduated with a Master of Arts.
+The Prince of Wales then studied at the University of St Andrews where he initially started a degree majoring in art history before switching to geography in his second year and graduated with a Master of Arts.

 Advertisement